25+ Art Studios with Drop-In Sessions for New Jersey Kids

 Color Me Mine – Summit and Ridgewood

 Work off some creative energy and make a gift for Grandma at this popular pottery painting palace.
 Select from a wide variety of pre-made ceramic items, then add your artistic flair.
 Pieces will be glazed, fired, and ready to pick up in seven days.
 Pay per piece, plus a studio fee of $6 for kids ages 9 and under, and $9 for anyone over 10.
+There's just a $1 studio fee for kids under 5 on Toddler Wednesdays.
 Family Day is held one Sunday a month, where $20 covers the studio fees for a group of up to 5 (adults or children).
 Additional locations include Toms River, Voorhees, Denville, Edison, Freehold, and Hamilton.

 Doin’ Dishes – Montclair